 A few years later, The Jewelers & Silversmiths Co. merged with Garrard, the oldest jewelery house in the world, and the jewelers famous for making Princess Diana’s sapphire and diamond engagement ring!

-My dream job is to be in charge of naming nail polish, eyeshadow, and lipstick colors, so I usually have no trouble naming my jewelery… Little Edie, Jackie Kennedy, Daisy Buchanan, Thelma & Louise, Elizabeth Taylor, but these beauties have me stumped.
+My dream job is to be in charge of naming nail polish, eyeshadow, and lipstick colors, so I usually have no trouble naming my jewelery… Little Edie, Daisy Buchanan, Thelma & Louise, Elizabeth Taylor, but these beauties have me stumped.
 They look like jazz to me, and they look great with eccentric Little Edie!
 But they so far are nameless, though I’m thinking along the lines of Ella & Billie.
 Any suggestions?
 Tell me in the comments :)